joeacarstairs/personal-website/website/src/content/blog/2024/07/16/word_hallucination_with_reference_to_llms.md

 ---
-title: The word ‘hallucination’ with reference to LLMs
+title: What do academics think LLM ‘hallucination’ means?
 description: >-
-  What does the word ‘hallucination’ actually mean in reference to LLMs?
+  What does the word ‘hallucination’ actually mean in reference to LLMs when used by academics?
 And where does that word come from?
 I’ve trawled the academic literature for answers.
 pubDate: 2024-07-16
+updatedDate: 2024-07-17
 ---

 The word, ‘hallucination’ as applied to LLMs has me enthralled right now.
 It’s